Review of accepted development vegetation clearing codes

 - a new code for fodder harvesting came into effect from 8 March 2018

-It therefore recommended that the code for managing thickened vegetation be removed and this activity be assessed under the Planning Act 2016.
+- the codes for managing thickened vegetation have been removed and this activity will continue to be assessed under the Planning Act 2016.

 Code for managing Category C regrowth

 An interim code for managing Category C regrowth came into effect on 8 March 2018 to give better protection to high-value regrowth vegetation.

 We will be seeking feedback on the following draft codes as they are developed:

 - View the existing accepted development vegetation clearing codes.

 - Download a copy of the Vegetation Management Act 1999.